fariverGit/vim-as-a-python-ide/README.md

 # Vim as a Python IDE

-This is the code for my PyCon APAC 2012 talk about Vim as Python IDE.

 Video: https://www.youtube.com/watch?v=YhqsjUUHj6g
 Slides: https://speakerdeck.com/u/mbrochh/p/vim-as-a-python-ide

-You can also find the slides as a PDF in this repository.

 If you want to start using Vim for the first time, have a look at the ``.vimrc`` file in this repository and gradually uncomment everything.